 Students who are denied financial assistance due to unsatisfactory academic progress have the right to appeal the denial.
 Students should place in writing the request to appeal to the Committee for Enrollment Appeals.
 (Contact the Director of Financial Aid, Telephone: 601.925.3212.)
-The full satisfactory academic progress policy can be found in the Mississippi College Student Handbook and the Mississippi College Policy and Procedure Manual.
+The full satisfactory academic progress policy can be found in The Tomahawk and in the Mississippi College Policy and Procedure Manual.